Run Service

 (Optional) Defines the file that includes the rules to apply to the original definitions file.
 The rules enable transforming Control-M JSON code properties.
 For detailed information, see Deploy Descriptor.

-If annotation is enabled for the Scheduling definitions category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Scheduling definitions category in the CCM, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax